-The design of the HPL was examined using computational fluid dynamics (CFD) modeling to determine the transmission of particles as a function of particle diameter.
-CFD modeling was performed using the Ansys Fluent software package (ANSYS, 2012).
-First, the axisymmetric gas flow field and the pressure profile were calculated throughout the lens system, where the lens system includes the critical orifice holder, the relaxation chamber, the valve, and the aerodynamic lens, as shown in Fig. 1.
+The design of the HPL was developed using computational fluid dynamics (CFD) modeling to determine the transmission of particles as a function of particle diameter for different configurations.
+CFD modeling was performed using the ANSYS Fluent software package (ANSYS, 2012).
+First, the axisymmetric gas flow field and the pressure profile were calculated throughout the lens system, where the lens system includes the critical orifice holder, the relaxation chamber, the valve, and the aerodynamic lens (see Fig. 1).
 Ambient temperature and pressure were used as the inlet condition, and an outlet pressure of 0.001 Pa was used as the pressure in the vacuum chamber after the skimmer.
-The airflow is choked twice as it flows through the lens system - once at the critical orifice and once at the exit nozzle.
+The airflow is choked twice as it flows through the lens system - once at the critical orifice and once at the lens exit nozzle.
 The critical orifice diameter sets the mass flow rate, the nozzle diameter sets the pressure immediately upstream of the nozzle, and the seven lens orifices account for most of the pressure drop through the lens system.
-The calculated pressure at the lens entrance (1840 Pa or 13.8 Torr) and the mass flow rate (1.35 cm3 s-1) were in good agreement with the experimentally measured values of 1730 to 1800 Pa (13 to 13.5 Torr) and 1.36 cm3 s-1, respectively.